Credit card perks continue to quietly evaporate.

 Failing that, you can always take advantage of a retailer’s price protection policy.
 Sometimes it’s referred to as a price-drop or price-adjustment policy, or is part of the retailer’s price-match policy.

-The retail giant’s price-match policy for online purchases allows for what Walmart calls price adjustments.
+For example, Walmart’s price-match policy for online purchases allows for what the retail giant calls price adjustments.
 It states:

 “If an item previously purchased from Walmart.com (not including items from a Marketplace or third-party seller on our site) is now listed at a lower price, and the item is within its eligible return window, contact Walmart.com Customer Care to request an adjustment for the price difference. …”